Ejigsonpeter/adult-income-prediction/README.md

-# Adult Income Prediction Model
+# Adult Income Prediction Model Using Azure

 This repository contains the implementation of a **Random Forest Classifier** model to predict income levels (`<=50K` or `>50K`) using the **UCI Adult Income dataset**.
 The project is developed and deployed with **Azure Machine Learning (AML)**.